learn-co-students/nyc-mhtn-web-121018/15-intro-sinatra-mvc/README.md

 ## SWBATs

 * Explain the Model View Controller (MVC) pattern and give an example
+  - Model: class, table, persisting
+  - Controller: middle, intermediary, takes the requests, turns them into responses => it's the go between
+  - View: HTML, how it looks in the browser, user interaction
 * Explain how web frameworks (like Sinatra) use the MVC pattern and why
 * Define 'convention over configuration'
 * Implement one model that inherit from ActiveRecord